DunjaNesic/tools_methods_project/README.md

 Additionally, I realized it would be important to provide the probability of potential illnesses.
 For example, it wouldn’t be ideal for the user to receive a diagnosis like either migraines or brain cancer just based on the symptom "headache".
 So, I implemented this feature on a basic level as well.

 On Kaggle, I found a CSV file containing symptoms and potential disease diagnoses, and I used it instead of the hardcoded symptoms and diagnoses I had at the very beginning.
 Honestly, I struggled a lot with this because I tried various approaches and spent about three days just writing and deleting my code.
 I experimented with various methods, including neural networks and decision trees, but ultimately didn't apply any machine learning algorithms.
 Despite the frustration, I learned a lot through all the trial and error, even if it cost me a lot of patience.
 I also got closer to Clojure community since I have spent quite a bit of time on Reddit and Stack Overflow.

+Working on this project was very interesting and useful for me because, I’m not used to starting a project without first planning everything out in detail.
+This was the first time I began with the implementation of the smallest unit needed to realize a user story, and then built upon that code, adding new features, improving the old implementation, and so on.
+This project was a great starting point for stepping out of existing frameworks and my comfort zone.

 ## License